mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 These endpoint types all share the microservice property that allows you to link the endpoint to a specific microservice (or proxy) configured in your project.

-After you created an endpoint linked to a microservice you'll be able to edit the _Rewrite Base Path_ this path is useful to customize the base path that is used when invoking APIs exposed by the linked microservice.
+After you created an endpoint linked to a microservice you'll be able to edit the _Rewrite Base Path_.
+This path is useful to customize the base path that is used when invoking APIs exposed by the linked microservice.

 ### Fast Data Projection

-This endpoint type link the endpoint to a microservice which expose the projection API.
-This APIs are read only, because it is not possible to modify a projection without passing from Kafka.
+This endpoint type exposes a microservice which is linked to the projection API.
+These APIs are read only, because it is not possible to modify a projection without passing from Kafka.

 ## About Rewrite Base Path